a5221985/tutorials/Spring/reactive_programming_with_spring_framework.md

 				// clear old data
 				movieRepository.deleteAll().block(); // returns mono publisher

-				Flux.just("Silence of the Lombok", "", "Enter the Mono<Void>", "The Fluxxinator", "Back to the Future", "Meet the Fluxes", "Lord of the Fluxes") .map(title -> new Movie(title, UUID.randomUUID().toString()))
+				Flux.just("Silence of the Lombok", "AEon Flux", "Enter the Mono<Void>", "The Fluxxinator", "Back to the Future", "Meet the Fluxes", "Lord of the Fluxes") .map(title -> new Movie(title, UUID.randomUUID().toString()))
 							.flatMap(movieRepositories::save)